What is giant cell arteritis?

 Tips for everyday life

-• If you suspect polymyalgia rheumatica and especially giant cell arteriitis, see a rheumatologist as an emergency
+- If you suspect polymyalgia rheumatica and especially giant cell arteriitis, see a rheumatologist as an emergency

-• The treatment of the disease is complex, so doctors from different specialities should be involved.
+- The treatment of the disease is complex, so doctors from different specialities should be involved.

-Consultation hour for Rheumatology and Immunology
+Consultation hour for Rheumatology, Immunology and Autoinflammation

 Zeiten